PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## Abstract

-We propose a registry to record arbitrary data for a limited period of time.
-The motivation for this EIP is to deploy a central registry to record disputes for off-chain channels.
-This on-chain evidence can be used to hold a watching service accountable (alongside a signed receipt) as there is evidence a watching service was hired, burt failed to respond on a customer's behalf.
-However a data registry is useful for countless other applications in the Ethereum eco-system.
+We propose a data registry that supports the storage and retrieval of short-lived data.
+This EIP provides an overview of the data registry and outlines its API to support other contracts interacting with it.

+## Motivation

+In the short-term, the data registry is useful for storing records of on-chain challenges for off-chain protocols.
+The challenge records can be used as evidence (alongside a signed receipt) to hold a watching service accountable.
+In the future, we envision this registry will be useful for any accountable central service or where there is a need for smart contracts to share data amongst each other.

 ## Specification